 - Firestone is our preferred location.
 Go here if at all possible.
 The reason is because they will do a free Tire rotation if we request it (which you always should).
 Also, because we have a national account they give us a discounted price.

 - Remember – Take care of your car, and it will take care of you!
-And the office elders will be more happy about giving you miles when you need them.
-Just kidding…. but seriously.

 YAKIMA BIKE RACKS

-A lot of our vehicles are equipped with Yakima Bike Racks.
+Most of our vehicles are equipped with Yakima Bike Racks.
 Due to some recent incidents we would like to cover how to install them, and properly load them with bikes.
 So please watch the video below.

 As we have been performing lots of maintenance on bicycles lately, we have had an opportunity to do a little research on how to do it correctly.
 We both wished we had known these things earlier!
 So in an effort to keep you safe and your bikes in good working order, we will post a few sites and videos with basic instructions for those who need it.
 God speed, and drive safe out there!